Kotlin in Action笔记

 one additional change: it makes a distinction between a primary constructor (which is

-and a secondary constructor (which is declared in the class body).
-It also allows
+and a secondary constructor (which is declared in the class body

 you to put additional initialization logic in initializer blocks